What We Do

 With the dry deciduous reforestation project our work is helping protect species present at Ankarafantsika National Park, including:

-• Coquerel’s sifaka (Propithecus coquereli)
+- Coquerel’s sifaka (Propithecus coquereli)

-• Mongoose lemur (Eulemur mongoz)
+- Mongoose lemur (Eulemur mongoz)

-• Brown lemur (Eulemur fulvus)
+- Brown lemur (Eulemur fulvus)

-• Grey mouse lemur (Microcebus murinus)
+- Grey mouse lemur (Microcebus murinus)

-• Golden-brown mouse lemur (Microcebus ravelobensis)
+- Golden-brown mouse lemur (Microcebus ravelobensis)

-• Fat-tailed dwarf lemur (Cheirogaleus medius)
+- Fat-tailed dwarf lemur (Cheirogaleus medius)

-• Western woolly lemur (Avahi occidentalis)
+- Western woolly lemur (Avahi occidentalis)

-• Milne-Edwards’s sportive lemur (Lepilemur edwardsi)
+- Milne-Edwards’s sportive lemur (Lepilemur edwardsi)

 How We Support Local Communities

-IMG_6949Eden Reforestation Projects believes in holistic community development, including assisting with the construction of schools, fresh water wells, and some medical services.
+Eden Reforestation Projects believes in holistic community development, including assisting with the construction of schools, fresh water wells, and some medical services.
 In addition, Eden Reforestation Projects partners with local communities to provide employment opportunities as tree planters and forest guards.
 These partnerships initially began with the “Employ to Plant” approach to habitat restoration, which pays thousands of people across multiple developing countries, including Madagascar, to plant trees.

-Sustainability of programming
+Sustainability of Programming

-NCS_8591At Eden we take a diverse approach to sustainability, which begins with the establishment of legal agreements with the local, regional, and national government agencies that authorize the reforestation efforts and include preserving the restored forests in perpetuity.
+At Eden we take a diverse approach to sustainability, which begins with the establishment of legal agreements with the local, regional, and national government agencies that authorize the reforestation efforts and include preserving the restored forests in perpetuity.
 Further, Eden is partnered with Mahajanga University and has an agreement with the Ankarafantsika National Park, where we seek to educate the communities with the goal of preserving the forests and local lemur populations.

 We know that reforestation projects are only impactful if other programs are instituted to help the local communities refrain from cutting those new forests back down.
 Therefore, we have also planted fruit trees as well as trees that can be used in construction.
 These are beneficial to the local villagers and ensure that their physical and financial needs are accounted for.
-In addition, in each of the villages, fuel-efficient stoves and/or solar-stoves have been provided, which have largely led to a significant decrease in charcoal production and use in the areas Eden serves.